 Shontell Stanford, NILOA Coach, Morehouse School of Medicine

 Ereka R. Williams, NILOA Coach, Fayetteville State University

-Natasha Jankowski, Director, and Research Associate Professor with the Department of Education Policy, Organization and Leadership at the University of Illinois Urbana-Champaign.
+Natasha Jankowski, Executive Director, and Research Associate Professor with the Department of Education Policy, Organization and Leadership at the University of Illinois Urbana-Champaign.
 She is co-author, along with her NILOA colleagues, of the books Using Evidence of Student Learning to Improve Higher Education, and, Degrees That Matter: Moving Higher Education to a Learning Systems Paradigm.
 Her main research interests include assessment, organizational evidence use, and evidence-based storytelling.
 She holds a PhD in higher education from the University of Illinois, an MA in higher education administration from Kent State University, and a BA in philosophy.
 She previously worked with the Office of Community College Research and Leadership studying community colleges and public policy.